ParanoidUser/yolo/CHANGEME.md

+149 bottles of rum on the wall, 149 bottles of rum!
+You take one down, you pass it around, 148 bottles of rum on the wall.

 148 bottles of rum on the wall, 148 bottles of rum!
 You take one down, you pass it around, 147 bottles of rum on the wall.